 My 2nd long-distance relationship was with my boyfriend that I dated on & off, during my Senior year of college.
-We were on opposing Dance Teams in college.
-It was a classic Romeo & Juliet story.
+We were on opposing Dance Teams, so it was a classic Romeo & Juliet story.
 My Dance team’s president hated that I was spending so much time with him & his friends.
 I didn’t allow them to control me.
 It became my obsession to win Romeo’s heart just to spite my Dance team’s efforts to stop me.
 While my intentions, in the beginning, weren’t the best, I still fell in love with him.

 I was a month away from graduating when he asked me on a real date & officially called me his girlfriend.
 I still had one more class to take over the Summer, then I moved back home to the Bay Area.
 Over the Summer & during the Holidays, we did great.
 It was only once I was back in the Bay Area & he was back in school that the trouble started.